Empowering Health: Can avatars, virtual reality and robots help shape the future of nursing?

 Data: One size does not fit all

 Some great statistics from Tom Lawry, Director of Worldwide Health Analytics, Microsoft, generated a real buzz in the room.
 Tom started his presentation by stating that ‘we spend a lot of money ONCE people are sick, while most money is spent on small numbers of people who are VERY sick.’
-Clearly there are a lot of areas where technology is helping to move the needle from cure to prevention while all-in-one-day genome sequencing to personalised medicine is something we are working towards here at Intel as we look ahead to 2020.
+Clearly there are a lot of areas where technology is helping to move the needle from cure to prevention while all-in-one-day genome sequencing to personalized medicine is something we are working towards here at Intel as we look ahead to 2020.

 I was interested to hear examples from across the world on how healthcare providers are dealing with increasingly large amounts of data.
 Within the European Union there are very different takes on what data is classed as secure and what is not.
 For providers and vendors, this requires a keen eye on the latest legislation, but it’s clear that it’s a case of one size does not necessarily fit all.